NathanTan/SeniorCapstone/README.md

 # Setting Up Raspberry Pi

-There are two parts for setting up raspberry pi.
-The first part describes how to setup Raspbian and configure Wifi network.
+There are two parts for setting up the Raspberry Pi.
+The first part focuses on setting up Raspbian and configuring Wifi network on your Raspbian.
 The second part describes how to setup our code on Raspbian.

 ## Raspbian and Wifi Network

 1. Setup Raspbian Stretch Lite on your Raspberry Pi: https://www.raspberrypi.org/documentation/installation/installing-images/
 2. Connect Raspberry Pi to a Wifi network.
 Both the server and the Raspberry Pi will have to be connected to a common Wifi network for UDP communication to work.
 There are two ways to setup Wifi network on your Raspbian:
    * Setup WIFI by editing SD card: https://howchoo.com/g/ndy1zte2yjn/how-to-set-up-wifi-on-your-raspberry-pi-without-ethernet